mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### THIRD IMPERIUM

 With the declaration of Imperial Rule the Slylean Federation became the Third Imperium, Marhaban had become a minor trade nexus with the Sylean, Vargr and Vilani.
 The Menderes Corporation traders routinely made annual and semi-annual visits although most trade was with Bwaps from the Vargr Extents.
-Satha-a-atta- wapawab ('Elders of the crèche') from every Bwap colony with sufficient resources visited Marhaban to consult with the Atapas-atta-wapawab for legal rulings and counsel on matters of protocol and policy.
+Satha-a-atta-wapawab ('Elders of the crèche') from every Bwap colony with sufficient resources visited Marhaban to consult with the Atapas-atta-wapawab for legal rulings and counsel on matters of protocol and policy.
 The Tap-a-wewaka-atapas protected Marhaban and a few nearby systems from the now rare but still dangerous Vargr pirate bands.

 Marhaban soon received an invitation to join the third Imperium and accepted eagerly, followed by every other Bwap dominated world.
 Quickly they made themselves as indispensable to the new stellar government as they were to the Ziru Sirka, stepping into the same roles they once held.

 Bwap presence in the Imperium was elevated when A-estaka-sespa of the Sathwawafa Clan was selected by the Emperor to govern as subsector duke.
-A-estaka- sespa was the first Bwap to be raised to ducal status and one of only a few non-human dukes in the Imperium.
+A-estaka-sespa was the first Bwap to be raised to ducal status and one of only a few non-human dukes in the Imperium.
 He used his position to petition the Emperor to rename the subsector Lentuli in honor of Marhaban's Vilani designation and for the further glory of the Lentuli family's dynasty.
 The request was granted and the subsector has been known as Lentuli ever since.

 The advent of the Imperial Civil War saw chaos again descend on the Bwaps and the dissolution of Imperial governance in the sector saw the return of Vargr pirates.
 For almost two decades, the Tep-awewaka-atapas held the line and defended the subsector from the worst of Vargr incursions.
 The conclusion of the war saw the restoration of Imperial rule to the sector as well as the edict that only Bwaps were to sit as subsector dukes of Lentuli as a reward for their perseverance in maintaining order throughout the absence of Imperial oversight.

 The ducal seat of the Empty Quarter became vacant in the last decade of the Third Imperium's first millennium.
 Upon the death of the heirless aging sector duke, the

 senior nobility could not agree on whom to select as a successor.
 Eventually, it became obvious that none of the human dukes or duchesses would allow any other to rise to the sector throne.
 To prevent the interference of the archduke, a meeting of senior nobility was called to decide on a nomination for the sector seat.
 This became an exercise of finding the least hated noble to nominate, as opposed to the most popular or qualified.
-With no other options available to them, the sector peerage nominated Subsector Duke Dethwab- takebwebwakawa of the Bebewebboekebseb clan to become the first Bwap sector duke of Empty Quarter, on the proviso that he would name as his heir a human of Solomani descent.
+With no other options available to them, the sector peerage nominated Subsector Duke Dethwab-takebwebwakawa of the Bebewebboekebseb clan to become the first Bwap sector duke of Empty Quarter, on the proviso that he would name as his heir a human of Solomani descent.
 The Emperor was delighted with the suggestion and after weeks of discussions with the Grand Council of Crèches and deep introspection, Duke Dethwab-takebwebwakawa accepted the position offered.
 While many human nobles of the sector outwardly embraced the new duke, secretly they were less than satisfied.
 Under the rule of the new duke, Imperial law became increasingly inflexible and enforced to the last subclause regardless of facts on the ground.
 This strict adherence became to be seen as arbitrary, untrustworthy and essentially tyrannical, especially by the Solomani population.

 Duke Dethwab-takebwebwakawa proved to be an efficient leader, known for sticking strictly to the letter of the law.
 During his reign, he was responsible for reducing piracy in the Empty Quarter considerably, not through overwhelming forces but his race's natural ability to see patterns within the order of things.
 On the duke's death, the sector throne fell to the heir of his choice, one of Solomani decent as was stipulated.